StuPro-TOSCAna/TOSCAna/docs/dev/model/tosca-elements.md

 ```

-> Note: They are not declared as `final` - this would cause problems in combination with inheritance (which is used heavily within Tosca Element classes)

 The characterstics are:

 - **Type information**.
 Special care has been taken to achieve type-safety even with a generic approach for getters / setters.
 A `ToscaKey` contains both generic type information and class type information (because generic type information is erased at runtime, this is needed aswell).